Skip to content

 March

 Coastal weather often remains warm.
-In the highlands, the rainy season is slowly coming to an end in many regions, but the ground can still remain soft and slippery.
-The Amazon continues to experience warm, humid weather.
+In the highlands, the rainy season in many regions is slowly coming to an end.
+In the Amazon, humid and warm weather continues.

 April